-most popular baby names in 2020, which is no surprise considering that the name has graced the site's top 10 list for the past 18 years straight.
+most popular baby names in 2021, which is no surprise considering that the name has graced the site's top 10 list for the past 19 years straight.
 (Since 2002, you guys!)
-Emma has been the most popular name for baby girls in the United States six out of the last 12 years, according to the Social Security Administration (SSA), with a five-year hot streak at No. 1 from 2014 to 2018.
+Emma has been the most popular name for baby girls in the United States six out of the last 13 years, according to the Social Security Administration (SSA), with a five-year hot streak at number one from 2014 to 2018.

 Whether you prefer Stone, Watson, or Roberts, there's no denying that the name Emma just

 screams Hollywood starlet.
-So, if you love the baby name Emma for its star-power, another Hollywood-inspired name might be just what you're looking for.
+So, if you love the baby name Emma for its star power, another Hollywood-inspired name might be just what you're looking for.
 Perhaps sharing a moniker with the iconic Audrey Hepburn is exactly what your baby needs.
+2 Anna

 If you're looking for a name that sounds similar to Emma, Anna is a short, four-letter, two-syllable name that starts and ends with vowel sounds.
 The